caswolfe/EECS390FinalProject/README.md

 *Village Evacuation* is a top-down, 2D dungeon crawler based on a fictionalized school campus during the COVID-19 outbreak.
 The objective of the game is to free students from the clutches of COVID-19 viruses (depicted as cartoon bacteriophages), make their way through the 7 village houses, and defeat a boss.
 Group members: Alexander Sfakianos (aks164), Chad Wolfe (csw52), Andrew Szabo (abs93), Cam Farmer (ccf35)

+## Instructions
+The player must navigate through all 7 houses and defeat a boss to win.
+In order to leave a house, the player must first save all of the friendlies in that house (the amount remaining is shown at the top).
+Once everyone is saved, the player can proceed to follow the exit signs to leave.

 ## Controls
 `W` to move `UP`
 `A` to move `LEFT`